stephmcarlson/Adoptable-Dog-Analysis/README.md

 Project Outline:
 Pull Petfinder API
-Breakdown to find local pets in Illinois vs. Wisconsin Summarize dogs available by breed, age, size, color and gender Compare two summaries to identify local differences Analyze data for "Black Dog Syndrome" and see if black dogs take longer to adopt
+Breakdown to find local dogs in Chicago, Illinois Summarize dogs available by breed, age, size, color and gender Analyze data for "Black Dog Syndrome" and see if they are on the site longer

 Potential Questions to Answer:
-What are the most common breeds available at X datapoint How is age of the dog correlate to number of days before adoption What traits are most frequently seen in available dogs Type of dog most frequently available
+What are the most common breeds available
+How is age of the dog correlated to time on site
+What traits are most frequently seen in available dogs Type of dog most frequently available
-Which dog breed has the shortest average time on the app Which searches are most popular based on location
+Which dog breed has the shortest average time on site

+Null Hypothesis
+The color of the dog does not influence the time available on site The age of the dog does not influence the time available on site Dogs having disabilities does not influence the time available on site Gender does not impact time available on site

+Hypothesis
+Black dogs spend longer online before being adopted Higher age dogs spend longer online before being adopted Dogs with disabilities spend more time online prior to being adopted Gender affects the time online prior to adoption

 Datasets: